Last updated on May 15th, 2025 at 04:37 pm

 Temperature: The temperatures remain warm, but the increased humidity can make the weather feel a lot sweatier and hotter!

-We visited in January and only had two rainy days in our month-long trip – it mostly rained during the night time.
+We visited the Gili Islands in January and only had two rainy days in our 30-day Indonesia itinerary – it mostly rained during the night.

-Additionally, be aware that peak holiday periods may result in higher accommodation prices and more crowded attractions.
+Additionally, be aware that peak holiday periods may result in higher accommodation prices and more crowded attractions in the Gili Islands.

 What is The Currency in the Gili Islands?